smeuj/importtool/README.md

 # importtool
-This project consists of two scripts.
+This project consists of several scripts to aid in selecting smeuj from WhatsApp chat logs and converting them to a consistent datastructure.
 `src/parse_whatsapp.py` parses a WhatsApp chat log and converts it to json.
 `src/smeuj.py` allows one to view the chat messages and save smeuj to json.
+`src/unique_authors.py` prints all unique message authors from a chat json file.
+`src/map_names.py` allows one to replace all author names in chat json with other names.
+`src/join_chats.py` combines two partially overlapping chat json files.

 All commands presented in this README file should be run from this project's root directory (the same directory where this README file is located) unless